textpattern/textpattern-toolbelt/README.md

 ### Step 11

 Run build script.
-It will build two package files in a temporary location and report where that is.
+It will build two package files with corresponding SHA256 checksum files in a temporary location and report where that is.
 Supply a second argument if you wish to override this destination.

 ```bash
 cd /path/to/repo